seung-cha/seung-cha.github.io/_posts/2025-01-11-technical-combat-system-0.markdown

 A year ago, I wrote a post about input buffering in (2D) fighting game.
 The solution I introduced works, but it is limited to the 2D space only (not to mention the example code is unscalable).
 As a fan of 2D/3D action games, I decided to make a series of posts to demonstrate how I implemented a motion-input enabled combat system.

 The resulting system will be similar to those you can find in various 3D action games, such as `Devil May Cry` or `Monster Hunter`.

+This is not a how-to series.
+This series solely summarises my findings.

 Input Processing - Theory
 ---